jlettvin/Ellipsis/README.md

 ### Default service parameters
-If a service unit has default values associated with its use, these may be displayed inline within the text, much like reminders and documentation, by using:<br/>
+If a service unit has default values associated with its use, these may be displayed inline within the text, in a gray colored sticky-note. much like reminders and documentation, by using:<br/>
 `` `equation` ``

+### Sticky-notes are conveniences
+There is no impact on content other than making temporary space for a sticky note within the draft paper.
+Removing the sticky-note markup eliminates the note.

 Development
 -----------